chocolatechimpcookie/cfc_vacantlots_bid/notes/cinasnotes_todo.md

 Front End to do
     -need a general button class
-    -need center button sass variable or function
+    -need center button sass variable or function -make the modal call into a function itself?

 Front End Bugs
     -UI Modal changes width of textbox in smaller versions